 - Vitamin E – prevents oxidative stress and restores mitochondrial function while increasing mitochondrial production volume in the brain.

-- Food sources of vitamin E include sunflower seeds, almonds, paprika, annatto, spinach.
+- Food sources of vitamin E include sunflower seeds, almonds, paprika, annatto, and spinach.

 - Carnitine food sources are primarily red meat